n-dyulgerova/customer_shopping_trends/README.md

-# Customer Shopping Trends

-## Project Overview

-## Project Title: Customer Shopping Trends Analysis
+# Customer Shopping Trends Analysis
-## Level: Beginner
-## Database: shopping_trends_db
 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business question through SQL queries.
+The project involves setting up a retail sales database, performing exploratory data analysis (EDA), answering specific business question through SQL queries and building an interactive dashboard in Power BI that highlights key patterns and trends.

+## Customer Shopping Trends
+This project analyzes customer shopping behavior using SQL and Power BI to uncover actionable insights that drive better inventory and sales decisions.

+## Business Objective
+What should the store stock and when in order to:
+* Maximize sales
+* Reduce lost sales (stockouts)
+* Minimize dead stock (unsold inventory)

+## Tools & Technologies
+* SQL (MySQL) → Data cleaning, transformation, and analysis
+* Power BI → Data visualization & interactive dashboard

+## Dataset
+The dataset used in this project is sourced from Kaggle.
+You can find it HERE.

+The dataset contains transactional and customer-level data, including:

+* Customer demographics (age, gender)
+* Product details (item, category, size, color)
+* Purchase behavior (frequency, previous purchases)
+* Financials (purchase amount)
+* Context (season, location, shipping, discounts)
+* Customer feedback (review ratings)

 ## Objectives
 1. Set up a retail sales database: Create and populate a retail sales database with the provided sales data.